mikedonnici/pubmed/README.md

 }
 ```

-**Note** - `idlist` contains up to 20 values as specified by the default value of `retmax`.
-However, the _stored_ search results contain all 90 articles found, as indicated by `count`.
-The _search_ query only has to be executed once.
+As mentioned, `retmax` will default to a value of 20 which will limit `idlist` to 20 values.
+Of course, this value can be overridden if required.
+However, the _stored_ search results actually contain _all_ of the 90 articles indicated by the `count` value and can be retrieved using an `efetch` query (see below).
+The `esearch` query only has to be executed once.

-Stored search results are retrieved by adding the following url params:
+Stored search results are retrieved by including the following url params on the `efetch` query:

 - `query_key=1`
 - `WebEnv=NCID_1_95852708_130.14.18.34_9001_1527045975_1203341711_0MetA0_S_MegaStore`

-Obviously the `WebEnv` value will be unique for each stored search.
+`WebEnv` is unique for each stored search.

 The `efetch` query becomes: